Finding A New Perspective for Better Decision Making.

 We can see the paradigm shift experienced by the captain (and us as we read this) as the situation was put in a totally different light.
 We can see a reality that is superseded by his limited perception — a reality that is as critical for us to understand in our daily lives as it was for the captain in the fog.

-Recently, studies abound proving the value of simple mindfulness and biofeedback exercises to alleviate stresses like in adhd and ptsd or provide focus for increased success.
+Recently, studies abound proving the value of simple mindfulness and biofeedback exercises to alleviate stresses like those which are behind adhd and ptsd; the training of these self-awareness, emotional control and calm focus capacities also provide the basis for increased sports, school, business or life successes.

 (Download) Peak Performance using Alive Clinical Biofeedback A White Paper for Professionals